top of page

 ARTIST BIO

-Tess Rowan Jannery-Barney is a sophomore at NYU Tisch studying Drama at the New Studio on Broadway, and minoring in the Business of Entertainment, Media, and Technology, as well as Producing.
+Tess Rowan Jannery-Barney is a junior at NYU Tisch studying Drama at the New Studio on Broadway, and minoring in the Business of Entertainment, Media, and Technology, as well as Producing.
 When Tess was 14, she wrote Static, a Morse code musical about the Appalachian Trail, which won Best Musical during its premiere at the Capital Fringe Festival.
 Tess is passionate about telling interactive and musical stories about nature, community, and history.

 Purple Background